databrickslabs/dbx/docs/source/quickstart.rst

 .. code-block:: python

     dbx deploy \
-        --environment=test \
+        --environment=test
-        --requirements=<requirements.txt>

 You can optionally provide requirements.txt file, all requirements will be automatically added to the job definition.
+Please refer to the full description of deploy command in the CLI section for more options on setup.

 Launch
 ------

-Finally, after deploying all your job-related files, you launch the job via the following command:
+Finally, after deploying all your job-related files, you can launch the job via the following command:

 .. code-block:: python

     dbx launch --environment=test --job=sample

+Please refer to the full description of launch command in the CLI section for more options.